 Contributed Services - Contributed services are reported at fair value in the financial statements for voluntary donations of services when those services (1) create or enhance non-financial assets or (2) require specialized skills provided by individuals possessing those skills and are services which would be typically purchased if not provided by donation.
-During the years ended June 30, 2023 and 2022, the Organization recorded contributed services of \$492,226 and \$717,122 respectively, which represent donated advertising and services and are included in the accompanying statements of activities and statements of functional expenses.
+During the years ended June 30, 2024 and 2023, the Organization recorded contributed services of \$496,815 and \$492,226, respectively, which represent donated advertising, theme park services, video editing, photography and catering and are included in the accompanying statements of activities and statements of functional expenses.
+The fair value of these donated services was based on comparable sales prices and did not include any donor restrictions.
 In addition, many individuals volunteer time for administrative and program functions.
 The value of the volunteered time for these functions is not included in the financial statements because it does not meet the criteria for recognition.